 Yes, the common areas of the building includes some of the requirements of the Ontario Building Code (OBC 1997, Section 3.8) in accessibility planning and universal design.

 Yes, you will be able to move into the building once all life safety issues are approved.
 (Fire alarms, water sprinklers, etc.)

-Projected completion is slated for fall 2018, but it will be highly based on sales, and construction.
+Projected completion is slated for spring 2019, but it will be highly based on sales, and construction.

 Estimated build time is 18 Months, this is of course, dependent on weather, trades, etc

 A garbage chute is located on every level of the building beside the elevators.
 Recycling bins are located in the garage level.
 Garbage collection is privately contracted and is part of your condo fees.